mikependon/RepoDB/RepoDb.Extensions/RepoDb.PostgreSql.BulkOperations/README.md

 ### Identity Setting Alignment

-The library has enforced an additional logic to ensure the identity setting alignment if the `keepIdentity` is enabled (or the `identityBehavior` is set to `ReturnIdentity`) during the calls.
-This affects both the [BinaryBulkInsert](https://repodb.net/operation/binarybulkinsert) and [BinaryBulkMerge](https://repodb.net/operation/binarybulkmerge) operations.
+Behind the scene, the library has enforced an additional logic to ensure the identity setting alignment.
 Basically, a new column named `__RepoDb_OrderColumn` is being added into the pseudo-temporary table if the identity field is present on the underlying target table.
 This column will contain the actual index of the entity model from the `IEnumerable<T>` object.

 During the bulk operation, a dedicated index value is passed that targets this additional column with a value of the entity model index, thus ensuring that the index value is really equating the index of the entity data from the `IEnumerable<T>` object.
 The resultsets of the pseudo-temporary table are being ordered using this newly generated column prior the actual merge to the underlying table.

-When the newly generated identity value is being set back to the data model, the value of the `__RepoDb_OrderColumn` column is being used to look-up the proper index of the equating entity model from the `IEnumerable<T>` object, then, the compiled identity-setter function is used to assign back the identity value into the identity property.
+For both the [BinaryBulkInsert](https://repodb.net/operation/binarybulkinsert) and [BinaryBulkMerge](https://repodb.net/operation/binarybulkmerge) operations, when the newly generated identity value is being set back to the data model, the value of the `__RepoDb_OrderColumn` column is being used to look-up the proper index of the equating entity model from the `IEnumerable<T>` object, then, the compiled identity-setter function is used to assign back the identity value into the identity property.

 ## Async Methods